Political Status: The Belsize Residents Association was a non-political body.

-Locally listed buildings: The BRA supports Camden Council’s local list of buildings, street features and landscapes that make a valuable contribution to the local area and are entitled to special protection within the planning process.
+Basements: The Belsize Residents Association has consistently opposed basements that extend beyond the footprint of the existing building or are deeper than one storey.
+The BRA was a member of CRAAC, a federation of Residents’ Associations campaigning to strengthen Camden Council’s policy formulation and implementation in this area.Locally listed buildings: The BRA supported Camden Council’s local list of buildings, street features and landscapes that make a valuable contribution to the local area and are entitled to special protection within the planning process.
 Following its successful campaign to prevent the demolition of architecturally important buildings at 2c and 2d Belsize Park Gardens the BRA, alongside other local associations, lobbied Camden Council to create the list and nominated a number of local buildings for inclusion..

-Trees: The BRA works to maintain the benefits Belsize gains from many mature trees in our streets and private gardens.
+Trees: The BRA worked to maintain the benefits Belsize gains from many mature trees in our streets and private gardens.
 In Conservation Areas, any severe pruning or felling of a tree requires permission from Camden Council.
 This also applies to trees with preservation orders (TPOs).
-We encourage members to be aware of the condition of trees in their neighbourhood and anyone who is concerned about a particular tree or trees can contact Camden Council’s Tree teams.
-Contact details can be found here.The BRA reviews all tree applications and our response is reported to the monthly BRA Committee meetings and noted in the Committee Minutes.
+Members were encouraged to be aware of the condition of trees in their neighbourhood and anyone concerned about a particular tree or trees can contact Camden Council’s Tree teams.
+The BRA reviewed all tree applications and the responses may be found in the BRA Committee Minutes.

 Constitution: Our constitution can be found here